gerhardkurz/VideoFrameworkMATLAB/readme.md

 Example usage
 -------------
-Preview example video and create video files:
+To preview the example video and create the video files, type the following

-	e = ExampleVideo
+	>> e = ExampleVideo
-	e.preview
+	>> e.preview
-	e.createVideo
+	>> e.createVideo

-To encode the video without recreating the frames, use
+To encode the video without recreating the PNG files, use the command

-	e.encode
+	>> e.encode

 To make your own video, copy the ExampleVideo class and rename it.
 Implement general settings and precalculations in init() and the code to draw the n-th frame in drawFrame().
+The other functions are inherited from the VideoFramework class.

 License
 -------